Content: who does what?Contentious; November 2018

 Typically spotted: Propagating budding content ideas, giving feedback to content creators, commissioning interviews, juggling about twenty million content demands with admirable dexterity.

 What the role involves: Writers may be journalists, novelists or bloggers.
-They may specialise in social media, law, or cupcakes.
+They may specialise in the environment, law, or cupcakes.
 Voice and tone guidelines are the writer’s bible, and they’ll often write with a wider organisational strategy in mind.
 They may have research skills too.
 They will usually expect to work with an editor to help hone their words.

 Typically spotted: Crafting concise copy, drafting long-form articles, doing background research, concocting killer tweets.

 What the role involves: Copyediting takes the raw material and gets it ready for publication.
 We like this definition from the Society for Editors and Proofreaders: “The aim of copy-editing is to ensure that whatever appears in public is accurate, easy to follow, fit for purpose and free of error, omission, inconsistency and repetition.”
-It’s about looking at the bigger picture instead of hunting for typos, although they do that too.
+It’s about looking at structure and finding just the right form of words, more than hunting for typos, although they do that too.

-Typically spotted: Checking facts, double-checking style guides, re-ordering paragraphs.
+Typically spotted: Checking facts, resolving queries with authors, re-ordering paragraphs.

 What the role involves: Proofreading is the final quality check and tidy-up.
 After your work has been copyedited, it is checked again “and that is the proof – proof that it is ready for publication”.
 Proofreaders check for consistency and accuracy at a fine level of detail.

-Typically spotted: Checking use of the Oxford comma, resolving queries with authors, sighing about inconsistent use of bulleted text.
+Typically spotted: Checking use of the Oxford comma, double-checking style guides, sighing about inconsistent use of bulleted text.

 We think good content people are worth their weight in platinum.
 But these are all quite different jobs and require different skill sets.
 If your project is big, you might need a range of content people and skills to get the job done.